UBC-DSCI/introduction-to-datascience-python/source/viz.md

 the data in such a case, but these are beyond the scope of the book.

-We can accomplish logarithmic scaling in the `altair` visualization using the argument `type="log"` in the scale functions.
+We can accomplish logarithmic scaling in the `altair` visualization using the argument `type="log"` in the scale method.

 ```{code-cell} ipython3
 can_lang_plot_log = alt.Chart(can_lang).mark_circle().encode(